Zapote/EzBus/README.md

   </subscriptions>
 ```

-add enpoints that you want tot receive messages from.
+add endpoints that you want tot receive messages from.

 #### Handle your message